My criminal defense practice is equally split between cases in Miami-Dade County and Broward County.

 If you have been arrested in Broward County, Florida, and are a first-time offender, you may want to consider PTI.

-Contact me, a South Florida criminal defense attorney, to discuss whether you are eligible for this program.
+Contact me, a Miami-Dade County criminal defense attorney, to discuss whether you are eligible for this program.